sctg-development/vite-react-heroui-auth0-template/README.md

-# Vite & HeroUI Template
+# Vite, Auth0 & HeroUI Template

 This is a template for creating applications using Vite 6, HeroUI (v2) and an Auth0 authentication layer.